 Units with 1/2 and 3/4 hp blower motor are equipped with three flexible legs and one rigid leg.
 The rigid leg is equipped with a shipping bolt and a flat white plastic washer (rather than the rubber mounting grommet used with a flexible mounting leg).
 See figure 10.
 The bolt and washer must be removed before the furnace is placed into operation.
 After the bolt and washer have been removed, the rigid leg will not touch the blower housing.

 Installation - Setting Equipment

-Do not install the furnace on its front, back or in the horizontal position.
-See figure 12.
-Do not connect the return air ducts to the back of the furnace.
+Do not connect the return air duct to the back of the furnace.
 Doing so will adversely affect the operation of the safety control devices, which could result in personal injury or death.